kiss-shot585/alx-system_engineering-devops/README.md

-Here we shall be learning redirection commands in linux systems
+Here we shall be learning shell commands in linux systems